travetto/travetto/module/context/README.md

 travetto: Context
 ===

-Provides a simple wrapper around `cls-hooked` to provide request context across async calls.
+Provides a simple wrapper around `async_hooks` to provide request context across async calls.

 The most common way of utilizing the context, is via the `@WithContext` decorator.
 The decorator will load the context on invocation, and will keep the context active during